FedeTe/Project-submission/README.md

   }
 ```

-And it finally shows a real progress on loss and AP like below.
-(The orange lines indicate numbers from the new model)
+And it finally shows a real progress on loss.

 ![exp_opt_loss](Pic/loss_after_opt.png)

 ### Experiment on optimization #2
 Here's the pipeline config for this experiment: [pipeline_new_opt2.config](Experiments/Exp_Optimization2/pipeline_new_opt2.config)

-I've tried a different optimization to see if the result can improve.
+I've tried a different optimization to see if the result can improve compared to the exponential decay on the learning rate.

 ```
   optimizer {